 Member-At Large: Iowa

-Zachary Smith earned BAs from Drake University in Public Relations and Secondary English Education with additional certification in ESL, religion and journalism.
-He is currently pursuing his M.Ed in TESOL from Concordia University.
-He is an adult ESL instructor for Kirkwood Community College.
-He previously taught ESL at Ottumwa High School (Ottumwa, Iowa), Ivy Collegiate Academy (Taichung, Taiwan – Republic of China), and Chengde Medical University (Chengde, P.R.
-China).
-His interests outside of teaching include traveling to any place with interesting religious and cultural history, trying new and exotic foods, and reading anything written by Bill Bryson or Haruki Murakami.
+Zachary Smith earned BA degrees from Drake University in Public Relations and Secondary English Education with additional certifications in ESL, religion and journalism.
+He is currently the ELL teacher at Washington High School in Cedar Rapids, Iowa.
+Previously, Zachary has taught at Kirkwood Community College (Cedar Rapids, Iowa), Ottumwa High School (Ottumwa, Iowa), Ivy Collegiate Academy (Taichung, Taiwan – Republic of China), and Changed Medical University (Changde, People’s Republic of China).
+His interests outside teaching include traveling to any place with interesting religious and cultural history, trying new and exotic foods, and reading anything written by Bill Bryson or Haruki Murakami.
 He is excited and motivated to bring new ideas, resources and events to Iowa’s members.

 Melanie Stuart-Campbell, Kansas